mzlonada/vue-after-free/README.md

 Q: Can I run the jailbreak offline?
 A: No. PS Vue requires any form of network connection, internet is not required as such you can use any network like home WiFi or Hotspot from your mobile phone or a network from a micro controller like ESP32 or an Ethernet network from a reporpused PPPwn device.
 Q: I am getting "This service requires you to sign in to PlayStation Network" even after replacing the save file how can I fix it?
 A: Your Vue app most likely updated, this usually happens when not using a DNS or blocking Sony servers in general.
 You will have to delete and reinstall it.
 Q: My payload is not recognized what should I do?
 A: Format your USB drive to mbr partition and exfat format.
+Q: I am getting " There is a network communication issue" error.
+It indicates that either Vue has updated or your save file has reset and you should use your own profile backup's save.
+Or if using the system backup from this repo unpack the encryptedsavebackup.zip to a usb and import it with the ps4 saved data management.

 > [!IMPORTANT]
 > The Vue save file may occasionally reset.
 To avoid issues please copy the encrypted save to a USB, from the PS4 settings menu for the user that is used to run the jailbreak, for easy future recovery.